Optimal strategies for weighted ray search: Notation -ray search

-Concerning the classic ray search problem, in which there is only one target, it was shown in~\cite{gal:general} that there exists an optimal cyclic strategy with geometrically increasing lengths.
+Let us now turn our attention to a special case of weighted search considered in the introduction, namely the classical $m$-ray search problem in which there is exactly one target to be found.
+For this problem, it was shown in~\cite{gal:minimax} that there exists an optimal cyclic strategy with geometrically increasing lengths.
 More specifically, in the $i$-th step, the strategy searches ray $i \pmod m$ up to length $b_{m,1}^i$.
-The optimal competitive ratio is equal to $1+2\frac{b_{m,1}^m}{b_{m,1}-1}=\phi(m-1)$.
+As already mentioned, the (optimal) competitive ratio equals

-Concerning the problem in which there are $m$ unweighted targets (one per ray), and the searcher seeks to locate a subset of $t$ targets (where $t$ is known), it was shown in~\cite{multi-target} that there is an optimal cyclic strategy, which in the $i$-th step searches the corresponding ray up to length $b_{m-t+1,1}^i$.
-The optimal competitive ratio is shown to be equal to $1+2\frac{b_{m-t+1,1}^{m-t+1}}{b_{m-t+1,1}-1}=\phi(m-t)$, namely the same as the competitive ratio of searching for a single target in a star consisting of $m-t+1$ rays.
+Concerning the problem in which there are $m$ unweighted targets, one per ray, and the searcher seeks to locate any subset of exactly $t$ targets, it was shown in~\cite{multi-target} that there is an optimal cyclic strategy, which in the $i$-th step searches the corresponding ray up to length $b_{m-t+1,1}^i$.
+The optimal competitive ratio is shown to be equal to

+namely the same as the competitive ratio of searching for a single target in a star consisting of $m-t+1$ rays.
+Note that in the unweighted setting, the searcher benefits from knowing the number $t$ of targets that are sought.
+This allows~\cite{multi-target} to give an non-adaptive optimal strategy, i.e., one in which in the $i$-th step the searcher goes up to distance $b^i$ from $O$, for some appropriate $b$.
+As we will argue in the next section, this type of strategy cannot be efficient for weighted search, because the ``right'' number of targets that needs to be located is a parameter that is unknown to the searcher.